Farama-Foundation/SuperSuit/README.md

 ## Full list of functions:

 `color_reduction(env, mode='full')` simplifies color information in graphical ((x,y,3) shaped) environments. `mode='full'` fully greyscales of the observation.
 This can be computationally intensive.
-Arguments of 'R','G' or'B' just take the corresponding R, G or B color channel from observation.
+Arguments of 'R', 'G' or 'B' just take the corresponding R, G or B color channel from observation.
 This is much faster and is generally sufficient.

 `continuous_actions(env)` discrete action spaces are converted to a 1d Box action space of size *n*.
 This space is treated as a vector of logits, and the softmax distribution of the inputs is sampled to get a discrete value.
 Currently supports both Discrete and MultiDiscrete action spaces. <Ben fix this one please>